Ujjwal2023kumar/Ujjwal2023kumar/README.md

 </div>
 <br/>
 <div align="left">
-Beyond the code, I’m someone who believes in continuous learning, collaboration, and curiosity — whether that means experimenting with a new model, reading about emerging AI trends, or connecting with others who share the same enthusiasm for data-driven problem solving.
+Beyond the code, I’m someone who believes in continuous learning, collaboration, and curiosity — whether that means experimenting with a new model, reading about AI trends, or connecting with others who share the same enthusiasm for data-driven problem solving.
 </div>
 <br/>
 <div align="left">